Immigration and Asylum Chamber

 Child care is not available at the hearing centre.
 You cannot take children into the hearing room with you.
 They can stay in the waiting area as long as there is another adult with you to look after them.

 If you find that you are unable to attend a hearing, you or your representative must write to us to request an adjournment.
-Any request should be made direct to the hearing centre stated on your notice of hearing at least 2 business days before the date of the hearing.
+Any request should be made direct to the hearing centre stated on your notice of hearing at least 2 working days before the date of the hearing.

 Late documents for hearings